dnsimple/dnsimple-api-examples/terraform/dns-change-management/README.md

 #### Step 3: Create GitHub Secrets

 Our workflows will need access to your DNSimple API token and account ID.
 To do this, we will create two new secrets in your repository.
-You can do this by going to your repository's settings and clicking on the "Secrets" tab.
+Go to your repository's settings and click the "Secrets" tab.
 Click on "New repository secret" and create the following secrets:

 - `DNSIMPLE_TOKEN` - Your DNSimple API token
 - `DNSIMPLE_ACCOUNT` - Your DNSimple account ID

-If you have chosen to use a backend like Terraform Cloud or AWS, you will need to add the appropriate secrets and update the workflows accordingly.
+If you have chosen to use a backend like Terraform Cloud or AWS, add the appropriate secrets, and update the workflows accordingly.

 <details>
   <summary>Learn more about setting up Terraform Cloud</summary>

-If you are using Terraform Cloud, you will need to add the following environment variables to your workflows:
+If you are using Terraform Cloud, add the following environment variables to your workflows:

 ```yaml
   TF_CLOUD_ORGANIZATION: "<your-organization>"